MarcisGailitis/GCP---Associate-Cloud-Engineer/1 GCP Fundamentals - Core Infrastructure.md

 #### 5.3.4 Marketplace applications are available to all clustersAnthos Service Mesh - Cloud Interconnect - Istio Open Source

 Service Meshes make apps more secure & observable.
 Enterprise applications might use 100s of microservices to handle computing workloads.
 Keeping track of all of these services and monitoring their health can quickly become a challenge.
 Anthos Service Mesh and Istio Open Source Service Meshes take all of these work of managing and securing your microservices.
-These service mesh layers can communicate across hybrid-network using Cloud Interconnect to sync and pass heir data.
+These service mesh layers can communicate across hybrid-network using Cloud Interconnect to sync and pass their data.

 #### 5.3.5 Stackdriver logging and Monitoring watch all sides